Engine API is a simple and powerful REST API that enables programmatic communication with SiteSpect as an endpoint

 JSON Request Body

-None of the Body Properties are required for subsequent POSTs after the user has been counted in the initial visit once.
+None of the Body Properties are required for subsequent POSTs after the user has been counted in the visit.
 The act of counting makes that user "stick" and be included in the data set.
 More on counting in the next section.

 Request headers can be used at will.
 These will be evaluated against Audiences and Metric Triggers.